 The Church Which is His Body ‘The Body of Christ’ Did Not Begin Until the Gospel of Grace was Revealed to the Apostle Paul

-Most in Christendom were taught or believe that Christianity began with John the Baptist. (or somewhere in between John the Baptist and Pentecost) like I was taught at my Baptist High School and Christian College in El Cajon, California.
+Most in Christendom believe or were taught that Christianity began with John the Baptist. (or somewhere in between John the Baptist and Pentecost) like I was taught at my Baptist High School and Christian College in El Cajon, California.

-NO, John the Baptist was the prophesied herald that would come on the scene to announce to the nation of Israel that their King and the kingdom was coming!
+NO, John the Baptist was the prophesied herald that would come on the scene to announce to the nation of Israel that their PROMISED King and the kingdom was coming!
 (Malachi 3:1)

 John the Baptist did not come to herald “the Body of Christ”!
 The Body of Christ and the plan of salvation for Gentiles would not be revealed for another 14-15 years.